stfalcon-studio/SocialToolKit/README.md

             <string>vkauthorize</string>
         </array>
 ```
-        if your use FB iOS SDK and VK iOS SDK it looks like:
+If you are using FB iOS SDK and VK iOS SDK it looks like this:
 ```xml
         <key>LSApplicationQueriesSchemes</key>
         <array>